 The notion of ethnicity as it is currently used is theoretically ambivalent, confusing, indeed self-contradictory, according to Rey Chow.
 To radically reconceptualize the ways ethnicity functions in capitalist society, Chow proposes that it be analyzed in conjunction with Max Weber's famous theory about the protestant work ethic, especially in terms of the economic and psychological, as well as the religious-spiritual, ramifications of the word "protest."
 In her reading of the politics of ethnicity, she examines a diverse set of texts, works of Foucault, Weber, Derrida, Balibar, Brontë, Asian-American authors Hongo and Yau; films of Hitchcock, Duras, and Resnais; and the drawings of Hong Kong cartoonist Larry Feign.

-John Locke the Protestant Ethic and the Spirit of Capitalism
+The Protestant Work Ethic and the Spirit of Capitalism

-The Protestant Ethic and the Spirit of Capitalism with Other Writings on the Rise of the West
+The Protestant Ethic or the Spirit of Capitalism